SageCreations/probability-and-statistics-lib/README.md

 # probability-and-statistics-lib
-a math library to calculate my homework questions
+- A math library to calculate my homework questions
+### GOAL:
+- to just be able to compute my homework problems using the Python REPL (This project is for me to learn/practice Python)